K-m-jesferali/Rice-leaf-Disease-Prediction/README.md

 The dataset contains images of rice leaves categorized into three disease classes.
 Each image is preprocessed by resizing and normalization before training.

-*(Dataset source can be Kaggle or manually collected — update this if applicable.)*

 ---

 ## 📈 Results